Handloading: Weighing scale

-Powder measuring
+Powder dispenser

 Powder is measured by weight (usually grains or grams) but can dispensed by volume.
 Beginning reloading kits often include a weight-to-volume conversion chart for a selection of common powders and a set of powder volume measures graduated in small increments.
 By adding the various measures of powder the desired charge can be measured with a safe degree of accuracy.
 However, since weighing individual powder charges or using "dippers" can be time-consuming, a powder measuring dispensor is often used.
 A powder measure has a changeable or adjustable cavity to adjust the volume of the charge.
 A powder measure accurate to 1/10 gr is desirable.

 A final type of dispenser is an all in one electronic scale and trickler.
 These will automatically dispense the next charge after the pan is returned to the scale.

 Additionally, a powder trickler can be used to slowly add powder to a volumetrically measured charge on a scale to bring the charge up to the desired amount.
-Tricklers allow vey precise powder charges.
+Tricklers allow very precise powder charges.